* Before starting, please check our Platform Guidelines.

 ✓ For this recipe you will need tomatoes, peppers, onions, garlic, and aubergine.

 The colon is used to introduce an element or series of elements that illustrates what has preceded the colon.

-✘ In Amsterdam there a number of museums worth visiting: Rotterdam has fewer of interest to our party.
+✘ In Amsterdam there are a number of museums worth visiting: Rotterdam has fewer of interest to our party.

-✓ In Amsterdam there a number of museums worth visiting: the Rijksmuseum, the Van Gogh Museum, the Tropenmuseum, the Anne Frank House, and the Resistance Museum.
+✓ In Amsterdam there are a number of museums worth visiting: the Rijksmuseum, the Van Gogh Museum, the Tropenmuseum, the Anne Frank House, and the Resistance Museum.